Configuring rqlite

 This ensures a node doesn't self-elect itself as Leader if it finds itself as the sole node in a single-node cluster. |

-Node removes itself from the cluster on shutdown.
+Node removes itself from cluster on graceful shutdown.

 If enabled a node will attempt to remove itself from the cluster just before it shuts down.
 This is a best effort operation, and only occurs if the node is shut down gracefully. |